Disability Discrimination Complaint Procedure

 III.
 Filing Process

 Complaints must be filed with the Dean of Students Office.
-Complainants will be asked to complete a form describing the alleged discrimination.
+Complainants will be asked to complete a form (located on the Dean of Students webpage) describing the alleged discrimination.
 Assistance will be arranged, if needed.

 A complaint should be filed within 180 calendar days of the most recent incident of discrimination.
 CNM will consider requests to extend this period where the complainant can show he or she needed additional time due to circumstances beyond his or her control.

-Witnesses or other evidence may be presented to the Dean of Students by the complainant or respondent.
+Witnesses or other evidence may be presented to the Dean of Students by the complainant or respondent within five business days of original complaint being filed.

 Formal.
-If the complainant elects to file a formal complaint, a full investigation is conducted by the Dean of Students Office complete with written findings to be given to the complainant and the respondent.
-If a violation is found, the Dean of Students Office will recommend corrective actions.
-These may include a directive to stop any ongoing discrimination or retaliation; disciplinary or other corrective action against the respondent or others; relief for the complainant to remedy the effects of the discrimination or retaliation; and any other action considered necessary to ensure that the discrimination will not be repeated.
+If the complainant elects to file a formal complaint, a full investigation is conducted by the Dean of Students Office (or designee) complete with written findings to be given to the complainant and the respondent.
+If a violation is found, the Dean of Students Office (or designee) will recommend corrective actions (this may include separating both parties if they are in the same classroom or workspace until resolution is achieved).
+These may include a directive to stop any ongoing discrimination or retaliation; disciplinary or other corrective action against the respondent or others (if student is the accused, if employee is the accused disciplinary or other corrective action would be administered by the Human Resources Office); the relief for the complaint to remedy the effects of the discrimination or retaliation; and any other action considered necessary to ensure the discrimination will not be repeated.

 Appeal.
-The findings of a formal complaint investigation may be appealed in writing to the Director of Human Resources by the complainant or respondent within 10 working days of receipt of the Dean of Students’ determination.
+The findings of a formal complaint investigation may be appealed in writing to the Vice President for Student Services by the complainant or respondent within 10 working days of receipt of the Dean of Students’ determination.
 A party may appeal a decision based on discovery of new evidence previously unavailable or a significant irregularity in the procedural process which could affect the outcome of finding.
 The appellant should be as specific as possible in setting out the basis for appeal; general dissatisfaction with the decision will not be sufficient.
-The determination of the Director of Human Resources is final.
+The determination of the Vice President for Student Services is final.

 At any time, prior to filing a complaint, or while a complaint proceeding is in progress, a complainant may file their complaint with an appropriate external agency.
-A complete list of agencies, along with contact information, is available from the Human Resources Office, 525 Buena Vista SE, Albuquerque, NM 87106.
-Phone (505) 224-4600.
+A complete list of agencies, along with contact information, is available from the Disability Resource Center, 525 Buena Vista SE, Albuquerque, NM 87106.
+Phone (505) 224-3259.

 Time Line for Investigation Process

-The Dean of Students Office will complete its investigations as expeditiously as possible.
-The investigation shall normally be completed within 45 working days from the filing of a formal complaint, including written notification of the parties of the outcome of the investigation.
-In extraordinary circumstances, the Dean of Students Office may extend this time for a reasonable period.
+The Dean of Students Office (or designee) will complete its investigation as expeditiously as possible.
+The investigation shall normally be completed within 45 working days form the filing of a formal complaint, including written notification of the parties of the outcome of the investigation.
+In extraordinary circumstances, the Dean of Students Office (or designee) may extend this time for a reasonable period.
 All parties will be notified if such an extension is necessary.
-Many factors can interfere with an investigative fact-finder’s commitment to complete a determination promptly, including unavailability of witnesses or the complexity of the issues involved.
-The Dean of Students Office will maintain contact with the Complainant and Respondent throughout the course of the investigation to keep them up to date on the process.
+Many factors can interfere with an investigative fact-finder’s commitment to complete a determination promptly, including unavailability of witnesses or the complexity issues involved.
+The Dean of Students Office (or designee) will maintain contact with the Complainant and Respondent throughout the course of the investigation to keep them up to date on the process.

 V. Right to Advisor